qemus/qemu-docker/readme.md

   * ### How do I change the location of the data disk?

-    To change the virtual disk's location from the default docker volume, include the following bind mount in your compose file and replace the path `/home/user/data` with the desired storage folder:
+    To change the data disk's location from the default docker volume, include the following bind mount in your compose file and replace the path `/home/user/data` with the desired storage folder:

     ```
     volumes: